 Since it was technically impossible to make a complete transition from IPv4 to IPv6, some providers went on different tricks, such as dividing addresses into local and public.
-The essence was that when you use your local network, the router gives each device a local address (for example, 192.168.1.2), and there could be more than one, even 10, even 100, depending on the router and network settings.
+The essence was that when you use your local network, the router gives each device a local address (for example, 192.168.1.2), and there could be more than one – up to 255.
+It depends on the router and network settings.

 Dynamic VS. Static

 There are static and dynamic IP addresses.
-As I wrote above, the ISP assigns your router any free global IP address, and it stays there until you reboot the router, and when you reconnect, the ISP can give you a different IP and so on.
+As I wrote above, the ISP assigns your router any free global IP address.
+It stays there until you reboot the router, and when you reconnect, the ISP can give you a different IP, and so on.
 This is called dynamic IP.

-Static IP is a global address that the ISP can provide and does not change after reconnection, so you can access it anytime knowing the address.
+Static IP is a global address that the ISP can provide and does not change after reconnection.
+Hence, you can access it anytime knowing the address.
 Usually, this service is a paid, but rarely providers apply it by default.
 Static IP sees usage mainly in enterprises, as they aim to make their servers accessible on a continious basis.

 How Does IP Work?

 An IP address also can compare to your physical mail address.
 For example, you want to send a letter to another city.
 To do this, you specify the address of the recipient and the address of the sender on the envelope.
 In case the address is correct – the letter will be delivered.
 But suppose the recipient, for some reason, does not exist (changed his place of residence, for example).

 In that case, the letter will not be delivered, and the mail service will return it to the sender at the address indicated on the envelope.
 The same principle operates IP addresses on the Internet.
 Everything on the Internet has its IP address.
 Computers, websites, network servers, or devices such as webcams all have.